Andreas-Hum/numericalts/README.md

 - Complex numbers
 - And many more

-## Installation (Coming Soon)

-Once numerical.js is available as a package, you will be able to install it using npm:

 ## Usage (Coming Soon)

 After installing numerical.js, you will be able to import and use the library in your TypeScript project: